yetanotherco/yet-another-bridge/docs/about_yab/FAQ.md

 ## What is YAB?

-Yet Another Bridge (YAB) is the cheapest, fastest and most secure bridge solution from Starknet to Ethereum.
+Yet Another Bridge (YAB) is the cheapest, fastest and most secure bridge solution from Starknet and ZKSync to Ethereum, and from Ethereum to Starknet and ZKSync

 ## What makes YAB different from other bridge solutions?